Therapists in Seward Park, Seattle, WA

 Seward Park, Seattle, WA 98118

-I am a couples and sex therapist who works with relationships, groups, and individuals.
-I see folks in my office in Seward Park and online via telehealth.
-I hope to create a space that focuses on learning about you and your relationship(s).
-We will discuss your goals for therapy such as: increasing connection, support around communication, conflict, repair, topics around sex + intimacy, infidelity, knowledge of self, acceptance, growth, and healing.
+I am a couples and sex therapist who works with relationships and individuals.
+I see folks in person in Seward Park and via telehealth.
+I hope to foster an environment that supports you as individuals within your relationship(s).
+Area's I work with folks around are: increasing connection, struggles around communication, conflict, knowledge/awareness of self, repair, topics around sex + intimacy, emotional regulation, acceptance, growth, and healing.
 I work with all gender, sexual, romantic and relationship identities.
 I am sex positive and HAES-aligned.

-I am a couples and sex therapist who works with relationships, groups, and individuals.
-I see folks in my office in Seward Park and online via telehealth.
-I hope to create a space that focuses on learning about you and your relationship(s).
-We will discuss your goals for therapy such as: increasing connection, support around communication, conflict, repair, topics around sex + intimacy, infidelity, knowledge of self, acceptance, growth, and healing.
+I am a couples and sex therapist who works with relationships and individuals.
+I see folks in person in Seward Park and via telehealth.
+I hope to foster an environment that supports you as individuals within your relationship(s).
+Area's I work with folks around are: increasing connection, struggles around communication, conflict, knowledge/awareness of self, repair, topics around sex + intimacy, emotional regulation, acceptance, growth, and healing.
 I work with all gender, sexual, romantic and relationship identities.
 I am sex positive and HAES-aligned.

 Lili Weckler